steinwurf/kodo-ns3-examples/docs/wifi_broadcast.rst

 Notice how the size of the decoding matrix changes due to the effect of the generation size.
 This is expected because the size of the decoding matrix is given by the minimum amount of linear combinations required to decode.
-Also you can verify the coding coefficients now vary between 0 and 255 given that we have changed the field size.
+Also, you can verify the coding coefficients now vary between 0 and 255 given that we have changed the field size.
 Try running the example with these changes a couple of times so you can verify the above in general.